MicrosoftDocs/azure-docs/articles/ansible/ansible-create-configure-vmss.md

 - **Resource group** into which all of your resources will be deployed
 - **Virtual network** in the 10.0.0.0/16 address space
 - **Subnet** within the virtual network
-- **Public IP address** that wllows you to access resources across the Internet
+- **Public IP address** that allows you to access resources across the Internet
 - **Network security group** that controls the flow of network traffic in and out of your virtual machine scale set
 - **Load balancer** that distributes traffic across a set of defined VMs using load balancer rules
 - **Virtual machine scale set** that uses all the created resources